callummole/monitorwaypoints_analysis/Data/README.md

 # Data Dictionary

 The Data is held on the OSF: https://osf.io/f2n4c/.

-The scripts in the *Processing* folder produce a csv of stitched gaze and steering data.
-This csv is named something like: 'GazeAndSteering_longformat_XXXX.csv'.

-For analysis in R the original csv has underwent further grooming with the *Post-processing* script 'tidy_data_for_analysis.R'.
-This saves the files 'steergazedata_fulltrials' as a csv or a rds (R binary file, much quicker to deal with than csv if you are using R).
-You will want to use the steergazedata files for the majority of your analysis.

 ### STEERGAZEDATA